Watchmaker Glossary

 Pendulum

 Mobile part, generally circular, which oscillates on its axis of rotation.
-The balance spring which is coupled to it gives it a to-and-fro movement, dividing time into strictly equal portions.
-Each of these round trips ("tick-tocks") is called an oscillation.
+The hairspring which is coupled to it gives it a back and forth movement, dividing time into strictly equal portions.
+Each of these back and forth (“tick-tocks”) is called oscillation.
 The oscillation is divided into two alternations.

-Originally a foliot, then a circle that regulates the speed of the escapement; associated with a spiral spring from 1675.
+Originally a foliot, then a circle which regulates the speed of the escapement; associated with a spiral spring from 1675.

-Oscillating bridge with a mass at each end, used in watches before the invention of the balance-spring.
+Oscillating bridge equipped with a mass at each of its ends, used in watches before the invention of the sprung balance.

 Barrel

-Thin cylindrical box - inside which is housed the mainspring - whose toothed edge drives the train of the watch.
+Thin cylindrical case - inside which the mainspring is housed - whose toothed edge drives the watch's gear train.

 Weight barrel

-Barrel on which a rope, a rope or a coiled gut rope terminated by a weight drives the cogs of a clock.
+Barrel on which a rope, wire or gut cord wound and terminated by a weight drives the cogs of a clock.

 Spring barrel